 The list below itemises the typical infrastructure items that the project will require to be able to operate efficiently.
 As noted above, acquisition of the following listed items will be the subject of additional project funding once the Feasibility Study has been completed and regulatory approvals for the Copi Project have been obtained:

 Proposed Product Transport Logistics

-It is proposed that the HMC product will be transported to the final customer, via a newly constructed site access road to the Anabranch Mail road and then onto the existing Silver City Highway to Broken Hill.
-Rail freight will be used from the from Broken Hill to the Port of Adelaide and then ocean freight (in circumstances where the final customer is located overseas).
-It is expected that HMC loading at site, road freight, rail freight and ship loading will be undertaken by a specialist logistics contractor for the duration of operations.
+We propose that the ESP products will be transported to the final customer, via a newly constructed site access road to the Anabranch Mail Road and then onto the existing Silver City Highway to Broken Hill.
+Rail freight will be used from Broken Hill to the Port of Adelaide and then ocean freight (in circumstances where the final customer is located overseas).
+It is expected that ESP product loading at site, road freight, rail freight and ship loading will be undertaken by a specialist logistics contractor for the duration of the operations.